 After 5-7 minutes the pollo alla valdostana will be fully cooked.
 The prosciutto and mushrooms will be covered by the bubbly cheese.
 Spoon some of the pan sauce over the top and serve.

-In the pics the chicken valdostana is paired with a side of broccoli rabe.
-Other great sides to pair it with are Sauteed Italian Broccoli or Escarole And Cannellini Beans.
+In the pics, the chicken valdostana is paired with a side of broccoli rabe.
+Other great sides to pair it with are sauteed spinach with garlic, sauteed Italian broccoli, or escarole and cannellini beans.
 A simple side of garlic spinach or a green salad would be nice too.

 - How to get a good sear on the chicken - Take your time getting the pan hot with the oil and butter before adding the chicken so the chicken sears right away.
 Make sure the chicken is nice and dry before dredging as well.